ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 ### 6.2 Service Error Handling

+A GraphQL service can return errors so that the client can handle them.
+The Ballerina errors types are used to return errors to the GraphQL client.
+The Ballerina GraphQL service will convert the Ballerina errors to GraphQL errors and send them to the client.

+#### 6.2.1 Returning Errors

 A Ballerina `resource` or `remote` method representing a GraphQL object field can return an error.
 When an error is returned, it will be added to the `errors` field in the GraphQL response.
 The shape of the error object is described in the [Error Detail Record](#61-error-detail-record) section.

 When an error is returned from a GraphQL resolver, the error message is added as the message of the error, and the location of the document that caused the error will be added to the `locations` field.
 The path of the error (from the root of the document) will be added as the path in the error response.
 Currently, the Ballerina GraphQL service __will not add__ any metadata in the `extensions` field.

-If a resolver execution results in an error, the stacktrace of the error will be logged to the stderr of the server.
+If a resolver execution results in an error, the stacktrace of the error will be logged to the `stderr` of the server.

 ###### Example: Returning Errors
 ```ballerina